mmbman/Katagiri/1983-12-21-Blue-Cliff-Record-Case-49-Talk-1.md

 ### Summary

 Never rest on your so-called enlightenment.
-Katagiri Roshi discusses the relationship between communication and boundaries.
+Katagiri Roshi discusses the relationship between action, communication, and boundaries.
 It’s all food for the fish.

 ### Transcript

 <p align="center" style="font-style: italic">
 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/blue-cliff-record-case-49-lecture-1" target="_blank">Listen to this talk</a>
 </p>

-<p align="center"><b>This transcript is in draft stage.</b></p>

 #### 0:00